jamescazzetta/file-uploader-ts/README.md

 ## Testing

-Vitest is provided by default for testing, however you are free to use whatever you like and are familiar with.
+Vitest is provided by default for testing.